ASofterSpace/FinanceEmailWriter/README.md

 ## Run

-To start up the FinanceEmailWriter project after it has been built, you copy a finance_sheet.csv and template.txt into the input folder, and then you can call under Windows:
+To start up the FinanceEmailWriter project after it has been built, you copy a finance_sheet.csv (exported Input sheet as CSV (MS-DOS) in Excel) and template.txt into the input folder, and then you can call under Windows:

 ```